-- Iron is found in: red meat, beans and nuts - B12 is found in: meat, fish, cheese or eggs - Folate is found in: green leafy vegetables, broccoli, brussel sprouts, asparagus, peas, chickpeas, brown rice and liver. - Be aware that some patients are treated with blood products and your medical team may discuss this with you. - Prepare for surgery or other treatment in good time.
+- B12 is found in: meat, fish, cheese or eggs - Folate is found in: green leafy vegetables, broccoli, brussel sprouts, asparagus, peas, chickpeas, brown rice and liver. - Be aware that some patients are treated with blood products and your medical team may discuss this with you. - Prepare for surgery or other treatment in good time.
 This may include: - increasing your physical activity/exercise, stopping smoking, preparing psychologically and practically.
 These interventions are proven to improve outcomes from surgery.
 There is more information on cpoc.org.uk/patients.
 Exercise should include: fitness, strength and balance - try sit-to-stand exercises. - There are often different ways of investigating or treating anaemia.
 Patients are encouraged to ask questions, eg BRAN: 'what are the Benefits, Risks, Alternatives and what if Nothing is done'.
 Work out what matters to you.
-This is Shared Decision Making. - If you are given oral iron: - note that the dose for treating anaemia is several times higher than for health supplements - it is best to take iron tablets on an empty stomach (ie one hour before or two hours after eating).
+This is Shared Decision Making. - You may be given Tranexamic acid during surgery to reduce bleeding.
+If you are anaemic after the operation, the decision about whether to have a blood transfusion should be made carefully - there is information about it on the NHS Blood and Transplant website. - If you are given oral iron: - note that the dose for treating anaemia is several times higher than for health supplements - it is best to take iron tablets on an empty stomach (ie one hour before or two hours after eating).
 Absorption can reduce by up 75% if taken with food - taking iron tablets with vitamin C does not seem to increase absorption5 - taking iron tablets on alternate days will improve iron absorption and may minimise side effects - avoid taking iron with tea or with phytates (found in beans, seeds, nuts or grains) as this limits absorption - if you get diarrhoea or constipation, try taking iron on alternate days - if side effects are bad, ask the perioperative team if there is another treatment option.